- Develop a network of higher education advocates in Wisconsin

-- Student Scholarships: Each year WACAC awards several high school students scholarships for post-secondary education.
-To receive the scholarship, high school students must attend a WACAC member school and then continue on their education at a WACAC member institution.
+- Be eligible for the IDEA Scholarship and Project Possible Grant.
+To receive the IDEA scholarship, high school students must attend a WACAC member school and then continue on their education at a WACAC member institution.

 Voting membership in WACAC shall be extended to the following: